 - 1990s: housed the first in the country homeless run day time drop-in center.
 Solidarity work with unions on strike and organizing.
 Participated in labor-community coalitions to protect healthcare and pensions, and stop plant closings.
 Meeting place for peace organizations.
 Rehab of the building to upgrade.
 Home to 1199 Training and Upgrading Fund nursing home students.
 Research library developed.
 Designated as a site on the Connecticut African American Freedom Trail by the Connecticut Historical Commission.

 - 2000s: original meeting place of Unidad Latina en Accion.
 Meeting place of New Haven Peace Council.
 Became a chapter of Alliance for Retired Americans.
 Participant in Community Organized for Responsible Development and Connecticut Center for a New Economy.
 Home to New Growth Praise Center until 2009 when they found a permanent location.
 Home to Knowing God Ministries.
 Home to 1199 Training and Upgrading Fund.
 Home to Unite Here Joint Board during New England Linen organizing drive.
-First Friday Cafe with music, film and in 2009 a poetry venue.
+First Friday Cafe with music, film and in 2009 the Free 2 Spit poetry venue.
 Location for poetry, music shows, forums and other cultural and educational activities.